 Hot water heaters account for approximately 25% of home energy usage.
 Inefficient hot water heaters can cost you up to … per year.
 Depending on your home heating and energy usage, choosing which type of water heater – propane or electric – can save you a significant amount of money in the long run.

 A close comparison – propane water heaters are more efficient

-Propane water heaters are more efficient, but electric water heaters closely compare
+Propane water heaters are more efficient, but electric water heaters closely compare in efficiency.

 The cost to operate a propane water heater vs an electric water heater is a marginal difference.
 Propane water heaters can save you roughly $70-80 per year compared to electric water heaters.
 Efficiency, propane fuel cost, and your in-home energy usage all factor into your cost savings.